robinsonb5/EightThirtyTwo/README.md

 * byt  -  modifies the next load/store instruction to operate on bytes rather than full words.
 Only modifies the storage size, doesn't modify increment or decrement amounts.
+* sig  -  if the CPU is running in dual-thread mode and one thread has been paused with the "cond NEX" instruction, a sig instruction on the other thread will unpause it.

 ### Load instructions
 All load instructions will set or clear the zero flag based on the loaded